 (H) If the placement is for a foreign born child being placed across state lines subsequent to the child's arrival to the United States, the original documentation and a certified translation of all legal documents verifying the child's birth and the agency's or adoptive parent's authority to place the child shall be included.

-(I) For all interstate placements, the PCSA shall continue to follow:
+(I) For all interstate placements from Ohio into another state, the PCSA shall continue to follow:

 (1) Case planning requirements pursuant to Chapter 5101:2-38 of the Administrative Code, if applicable.